Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/Multirate/README.md

 --------------------------------------------------------------------------------------------------
 ```

-The throughput is higher than the previous situation because in between the 2 kernels the throughput is much less so the processing is much faster.
-The result is a much higher throughput at the IO ports of the design.
+The throughput is higher than the previous situation because between the two kernels the throughput is much less so the processing is much faster.
+The result is a much higher throughput at the I/O ports of the design.

 ### Split and Merge

-In this new example, two branches are fed with the same PLIO and connected on the output side to a kernel that will compute the difference between the two branch outputs.
+In this new example, two branches receive data from the same PLIO and connect on the output side to a kernel that computes the difference between the two branch outputs.

 ![No image!!](images/TwoBranchesIObuf.png)